PvrpleBlvck/Escuela/projecteuler.net./problem_set.one./README.md

 > Find the sum of all the multiples of 3 or 5 below 1000.

 # So how do we tackle problem
-> This one is very easy::::::and running this is very easy.
+> This one is very easy::::::and so is running this.
 Please visit the readme file (https://github.com/PvrpleBlvck/Pvrple_Blvck_Learning)
 - ## Step One